 Children at Lord Deramore's are taught design and technology through hands-on experiences, learning practical skills they will be able to use throughout their lives.
 We want them to learn about how things work and how they are made by investigating real life products.
 To give them ideas to spark their own creativity, our children are taught about pioneering women and men, from a variety of cultures and different eras, who have designed and made innovative products used in everyday life.
 Children use their creativity and ingenuity to design products for different users.
 They are taught to use materials and tools safely in order to make their products.
 They evaluate their designs and products against success criteria and staff teach them to think about products' suitability for purpose.
 We ensure that all children are able to access and enjoy design and technology.
 Children's experiences in design and technology inspire them to be creative, to make things and test them out, and to think more critically about products they use themselves in their everyday lives.

 In Design and Technology children are taught to:

 Design

-- research and develop functional products, aimed at an individual user - communicate their ideas through discussion, sketches, diagrams, prototypes, patterns and computer-aided design select from and use a wide range of tools, equipment, materials and components
+- research and develop functional products, aimed at an individual user - communicate their ideas through discussion, sketches, diagrams, prototypes, patterns and computer-aided design

 Make